ebenezerkojofrimpong/Google-Data-Analytics-Professional-Certificate/README.md

 [](Qtr2_Top_10_Rides_Member_Casual)
 ![Screenshot 2024-01-22 093816](https://github.com/ziraefrimpong1/Google-Data-Analytics-Professional-Certificate/assets/154938134/38ab0d7c-3145-419b-afd7-952f4e27f8e3)

-Members choose routes aligned with commuting and getting to work hubs, while casual riders favor more recreational, sightseeing paths.
+For members, there is a significant presence of recreational routes in addition to commuting and work-related hubs.
+In contrast, casual riders tend to prefer more recreational and sightseeing paths,

 ---